gristlabs/grainjs/docs/basics.md

 ```

 The callback receives the event, as well as the element that the handler is attached to (the
-BUTTON in the example above).
+BUTTON in this example).
 The passed-in element may be different from `event.target` if the
 target is some child or descendant of `elem`.

 You may pass in a third argument of `{useCapture: true}` for the (rare) situations when you want